xavierchen2015/x-yt/README.md

 # x-yt

-> batch download for test in MAC & WIN
+> batch download for test in MAC & WIN

 for MAC
 ------